Why Choose A Kooikerhondje?

 We are really excited about it!
-We are so glad you found us and do not worry, we have information, movies and more pictures about kooikerhondjes!
-We have articles on our dogs, kooiker happenings, and general information for you to learn more about the breed.
+We are so glad you found us as we have information, movies and more pictures about Kooikerhondjes!
+We have articles on our dogs, Kooiker happenings, and general information for you to learn more about the breed.
 If you want, you can even subscribe to receive an email from us about breeding plans, Kooikerhondje news and other additional information

 If you want to keep up with what we are doing, then please hangout with us socially.
-We are pretty cool dogs and we promise to let you pet us!
-Where to find us then, well you can find us here of course, but also on the following social networks (which are on the left side as well):
+Where to find us then, well you can find us here of course, but also on the following social networks (which are on the right side as well):

 Thank you for stopping by to visit our site and contact us if you have any questions!

 As a dog breed, the Kooikerhondje is big enough that you will be proud to have us by your side.
-Yet, we are small enough that we are easy to travel with and do not frighten kids.
+Yet, we are small enough that we are easy to handle.

-Many people confuse kooikerhondjes with other breeds, like a King Charles Spaniel for instance.
-We may have some of their blood in our breed’s lineage, but we are a fiercely independent breed.
-We are Kooikerhondjes!
+Many people confuse Kooikerhondjes with other breeds, like a King Charles Spaniel for instance.
+We may have some of their blood in our breed’s lineage, but we are from an old Dutch breed.

 Now you are probably asking yourself, “How do you pronounce Kooikerhondje?”